fpseverino/PassKit/Sources/Passes/Passes.docc/Personalization.md

         }

         if passData.requiresPersonalization {
-            // If the pass requires personalization, return the URL to the personalization template,
+            // If the pass requires personalization, return the path to the personalization template,
-            // which must contain the `personalizationLogo@XX.png` file. return URL(fileURLWithPath: "Templates/Passes/Personalization/", isDirectory: true)
+            // which must contain the `personalizationLogo@XX.png` file. return "Templates/Passes/Personalization/"
         } else {
-            // Otherwise, return the URL to the standard pass template. return URL(fileURLWithPath: "Templates/Passes/Standard/", isDirectory: true)
+            // Otherwise, return the path to the standard pass template. return "Templates/Passes/Standard/"
         }
     }
 }